elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Updated subtitle to "Our comprehensive platform manages every aspect of your business operations for maximum efficiency and growth"
-✓ Removed 4 feature preview cards: Professional Invoicing, Smart Expense Tracking, Powerful CRM, and Contract Management ✓ Streamlined hero section for cleaner focus on main features grid below
+✓ Removed 4 feature preview cards: Professional Invoicing, Smart Expense Tracking, Powerful CRM, and Contract Management ✓ Streamlined hero section for cleaner focus on main features grid below ✓ Changed all "Try It Free" buttons to "Try Free First" across all pages (landing, calculator, feature pages)

 ## System Architecture